Table of Contents

 In the year 1954, the Indian government bestowed on him The Padma Vibhushan, India’s second-highest civilian honor.
 Bose’s name is given to the class of particles that follow Bose-Einstein statistics, known as bosons.

-Bhaskara
+10. Bhaskara

 Yet another name from among the great mathematicians of India was Bhaskara.
 He was born in Bijapur, Karnataka, in the year 1114.
-He was an Indian mathematician and astronomer who is medieval India’s best mathematician.
+He was an Indian mathematician and astronomer who was medieval India’s best mathematician.

 His principal work, Siddhanta Shiromani (Crown of Treatises), set the groundwork for several ideas in arithmetic, algebra, planetary mathematics, and sphere mathematics.
 Before Newton and Leibniz, it is estimated that he might have been the first to think of the differential coefficient and differential calculus.